WvanWoerden/siegel_asiacrypt_artifact/README.md

 - SageMath (10.4)
 - Numpy (2.0.1)
 - Matplotlib (3.9.2)
+- LaTeX (e.g. pdfTex, TeXLive)

-Generally, it should be sufficient to have a somewhat recent version of Sagemath installed.
+Generally, it should be sufficient to have a somewhat recent version of Sagemath and a LaTeX distribution installed.

 # Plots